Gar-Gar23/d-dbot/README.md

 You can enable privileged intents in your bot page (the one you got your token from) under `Privileged Gateway Intents`.

-By default GuideBot needs the Guilds, Guild Messages and Direct Messages intents to work.
-For join messages to work you need Guild Members, which is privileged.
-User counts that GuideBot has in places such as in the ready log, and the stats command may be incorrect without the Guild Members intent.

 Intents are loaded from your config, and will get created by the setup scripts.